gradle/gradle/design-docs/play-support.md

 Note that for this story, the implementation will assume that any source file affects the output of every task listed on the command-line.
 For example, running `gradle --watch test run` would restart the application if a test source file changes.

+### Implementation

+- Uses Gradle daemon to run build.
+- Collect up all input files as build runs.
+- Monitor changes to these input files.
+On change:
+    - If previous build started any service, stop that service.
+    - Trigger build.
+- Deprecate reload properties from Jetty tasks, as they don't work well and are replaced by this general mechanism.

 ## Developer triggers rebuild of running Play application